Generalized Friendship Paradoxes in Network Science: Generalized Global Friendship Paradoxes

 \subsection{Generalized Global Friendship Paradox for Nonbacktracking Eigenvector Centrality}

 For some networks, the standard eigenvector centrality measure has been observed to exhibit \emph{localization}---attributing large values to a small subset of very central nodes, and failing to distinguish adequately between the remainder \cite{AGHN17a,KMMNSZZ13,MZN14,PC15}.
-An alternative \emph{nonbacktracking} version of eigenvector centrality was proposed in \cite{MZN14}.
+To remedy this, an alternative \emph{nonbacktracking} version of eigenvector centrality was proposed in \cite{MZN14}.

 The nonbacktracking eigenvector centrality vector $ \bv_a \in \RR^{n}$ can be computed via the $2n$ by $2n$ eigenvalue problem